Skip to content

 Throughout their long use in Europe and other parts of the world, cobblestones evolved to suit horses’ hooves.
 That’s why most of the classic cobbled streets in the world feature stones that are about 4” in diameter.
 Those were the standard type of stone used, because they were the easiest on horses’ feet.

-They’re not ideal for human feet though, as anyone who has tried to walk down a cobbled street can confirm.
+They’re not ideal for human feet, though, as anyone who has tried to walk down a cobbled street can confirm.

-Whether it is traditional or more modern, however, cobblestone paving certainly lends instant old world charm to any home exterior.
+Whether it is traditional or more modern, however, cobblestone paving certainly lends instant Old World charm to any home exterior.